 The Oxygen Delivery Index™ represents the analysis of a series of microvascular parameters and is a method for assessing microcirculatory function: the capacity for delivery of oxygen from the circulatory system to the cells of the body.

 The Oxygen Deliver Index™ can be used to:

-- Assess the efficacy of treatment in a specific patient by trend analyses of measurements before and after start of treatment
+2. Assessment of the efficacy of treatment in a specific patient by trend analyses of measurements before and after start of treatment providing tailored assessments.

 The Oxygen Delivery Index™, as presented here, describes for the first time a concept for bedside use which can quantify circulatory failure based on delivery of oxygen from the microcirculation to cells.

-Non-invasive data collection is performed bedside by trained health personnel (MD, nurse, technician), using the Microvascular Laboratory™ (mLab™) developed by ODI Medical.
+Non-invasive data collection is performed bedside by trained healtcare personnel using the Microvascular Laboratory™ (mLab™) developed by ODI Medical AS.

 The mLab™ contains optical data capture technology and may be applied on the skin, the eye, or the oral cavity.
 Measuring volumes are < 0.1 mm3 and collected data are transferred, using encrypted secure transfer, to the to ODI Medical Central Laboratory, cLab™, for advanced analysis of microvascular hemodynamics and oxygen delivery.

 From the captured data, a series of parameters are extracted in cLab™ and the total output represents an optical biomarker for oxygen delivery to cells in the measuring volume: the Oxygen Delivery Index™.